“You either learn to manage money, or the lack of that skill will manage you for the rest of your life.” –Dave Ramsey

 So what can you do?

-I once heard financial expert Dave Ramsey say that we should never be ashamed of not knowing how to handle money.
-It’s not a skill we are born with, but it is a skill anyone can build.
-And apparently it is something we desperately need to include in basic education for our schools!
+We should never be ashamed of not knowing how to handle money.
+After all, it’s not a skill we are born with.
+But it is a skill that everyone can and should build.
+It is also something we desperately need to include in basic education in schools.

-Many people think they need to learn complex investing strategies, but that is like building the lunar module without first considering how you would even get to the moon.
+Many people think they need to learn complex investing strategies, but that is like trying to build the lunar module without first considering how you would even get to the moon.

 In reality, most people just need to do a monthly budget, live on less than they make, and save money for emergencies and retirement.
 Besides, the probability of you developing investing mastery as a side hustle is extremely unlikely.
 Most research supports the idea that even most professional investors cannot beat the S&P 500.